jam-systems/jam/README.md

 ### Update

+**NOTE:** Make sure you have the newest version of docker-compose (install according to https://docs.docker.com/compose/install/).

 1. `cd jam/deployment`
 2. `git checkout stable`
 3. `git pull`
 4. `docker-compose pull`
 5. `docker-compose up -d`

+**NOTE:** If you update from a version before March 23rd to one after and you want to keep users' identities and rooms:

+1. `cd jam/deployment`
+2. `docker-compose down`
+3. `git checkout stable`
+4. `git pull`
+5. `docker-compose pull`
+6. `mv ../pantryredis ../data`
+7. `docker-compose up -d`

 ## Develop